Electronic Collars

 • Dehydration

-If you observe any of these symptoms, contact your veterinarian as soon as possible.
-Due to how easy the parvovirus spreads, it is important to quickly quarantine any sick dog to prevent spreading to other dogs.
+If you notice any of these symptoms, contact your veterinarian immediately.
+Parvovirus spreads rapidly, so it’s important to quarantine any sick dog to prevent transmission to other pets in the household or community.

 Canine Parvovirus Treatment